X

 Have you ever wondered why rivers have water in them even when it isn’t actively raining?
 The primary contributor to the flow during this time, is groundwater; water moves from the ground, through the porous walls of the channel, and into the stream.
 In addition to keeping water flowing in rivers, groundwater also functions as a sponge, storing water for riparian vegetation during dry seasons.
 Groundwater recharge is important for ecological communities and the species that rely on having water in the stream channel.

-a stake and a flag in the sand indicate a groundwater monitoring well
+A stake and a flag in the sand indicate a groundwater monitoring well.

 A groundwater monitoring well.

-Dr. Melissa Clutter as a student in 2011, stands in overalls and holds tools to monitor groundwater
+Dr. Melissa Clutter as a student in 2011, stands in overalls and holds tools to monitor groundwater.

 Dr. Melissa Clutter is pictured monitoring groundwater in 2011.